Design IoT systems to remain portable, scalable, and user-controlled.

 - scalability decisions

 One of the main ways to reduce lock-in risk is to keep ownership of the data layer.
-With SwitchLink, the database belongs to the user.
+By selecting a Firebase realtime database IoT structure, the database belongs entirely to the user.

 This means device data such as: